-How much will it cost: $90+ (depending on additional sensors)
+How much it costs: $140+ (depending on additional sensors)

 Why we picked the My AcuRite Weather Station:

-Much of AcuRite’s business comes in the form of partnerships with brick and mortar retailers: In fact, it’s the exclusive in-store weather instrument provider for Walmart and several other stores.
-Due to this, the company is often stereotyped as a “budget” brand, but may be unfair.
+Much of AcuRite’s business comes in the form of partnerships with brick and mortar retailers.
+In fact, it’s the exclusive in-store weather instrument provider for Walmart and several other stores.
+Due to this, the company is often stereotyped as a “budget” brand.
+That’s not necessarily true.

 The My AcuRite platform is an example of this.
 While it still produces tons of low-cost models, My AcuRite is intended to be a competitively priced model to go up against the Vantage Vue in terms of feature set and capability.

 There are a few quirks.
 Temperature readings during sunny days regularly read high, as did barometric pressure.
 The station also has an installation process that isn’t always smooth, and the directions sometimes led us astray.
-We’re told that most of these accuracy issues — and integrated lightning detection — will be addressed in the Atlas weather stations, AcuRite’s direct competitor to the Davis Vantage series.
-You’ll pay much more for the Atlas, though.
+Most of these accuracy issues (and integrated lightning detection) is addressed in the Atlas weather stations, AcuRite’s direct competitor to the Davis Vantage series.
+You’ll pay more for the Atlas, though.

-Why should you buy this: While you can get the Bloomsky Sky Camera alone, pairing it with the Storm turns it into a capable weather station.
+Why should you buy this: While you can get the Bloomsky Sky Camera alone, paring it with the Storm turns it into a capable weather station.

-Who’s it for: Cloud watchers who aren’t satisfied with just weather conditions alone
+Who’s it for: Cloud watchers who aren’t satisfied with just watching weather conditions.

 Why we picked the Bloomsky Sky2 + Storm:

-By itself, the camera only records temperature, humidity, and pressure continuously.
-You’ll want to spend the extra $140 to get the Storm add-on, which also runs on solar power and adds wind speed and direction, and UV exposure.
+By itself the camera only records temperature, humidity, and pressure continuously.
+You’ll want to spend the extra $140, though, and get the Storm add on, which also runs on solar power and adds wind speed and direction and UV exposure.

-Another negative is the price: At $300, it’s quite a bit for what some might consider a glorified, Kickstarted webcam.
-Add the Storm in to complete it, and it’s the most expensive station in our list, but if you’re a sky watcher, the combination of a webcam and weather station is attractive.
+Another negative is the price.
+At $300, it’s quite a bit for what some might consider a glorified webcam.
+Add the Storm in to complete it, and it’s the most expensive station in our list.

 Why should you buy this: While AcuRite is moving towards higher priced and more accurate weather stations, the sub-$100 00589 model is one budget standout